mateuslevisf/gpt-test/README.md

 Note that for better use of the comparison script, it is recommended that the user loads some PDF file.
 The "rio_wikipedia.pdf" file can be used for that, but then it is recommended that questions center around Rio de Janeiro; to use another pdf file, just save it inside the project folder.

-To test GPT next-token prediction:
+To test GPT next-token prediction (uses GPT-2 in memory):
 ```
 python scripts/gpt.py
 ```